 Applications for all others

-Digital Education at Purdue provides continuing education, professional development and workforce training, mostly through online programs.
-For more information, visit the Digital Education website.
+Purdue Online Learning at Purdue provides continuing education, professional development and workforce training, mostly through online programs.
+For more information, visit the Purdue Online Learning website.

-International citizens in the United States on F-2 visas must visit the Office of International Students and Scholars before applying as digital education students.
+International citizens in the United States on F-2 visas must visit the Office of International Students and Scholars before applying as Purdue Online Learning students.
 Failure to do so may result in revocation of your visa and possible deportation.